20mph speed limit

 - potentially reducing airborne pollution levels

-Monitoring of traffic speeds both before and after the introduction of the 20mph control in north area wards showed that, on average, speeds reduced by 1-2mph; which was consistent with Department of Transport advice and the expectation of the Cambridge project.
+Monitoring of traffic before and after introducting the limit in north Cambridge showed that on average speeds reduced by 1-2mph.
+This is consistent with Department of Transport advice and the expectation of the Cambridge project.

 20mph Project seminar presentations

-A 20mph project seminar has taken place which covered a number of issues associated with 20mph speed limits in general, and in relation to the Cambridge proposals.
+A seminar covered a number of issues associated with 20mph speed limits in general, and in relation to Cambridge.
 The following presentations were given:

-The introduction of a 20mph speed limit in Bristol has resulted in an increase in levels of walking and cycling and no negative impact on bus journey times, while monitoring suggests the introduction of a 20mph speed limit in Newcastle has reduced the number of road accidents.
+The introduction of a 20mph speed limit in Bristol resulted in increased levels of walking and cycling.
+There has been no negative impact on bus journey times.
+Monitoring suggests that the introduction of a 20mph speed limit in Newcastle has reduced the number of road accidents.